 On the clearest days, five Hawaiian Islands are visible from the highest points on Haleakala.
 Note that all visitors are required to buy passes into Haleakala National Park.
 There are additional charges for vehicles, and for commercialized groups.
 The park is open 24 hours a day 7 days a week, except during extreme weather conditions.

-Park location: Makena State Park is on the south shores of Maui off of Makena Road.
+Park terrain: Makena State Park is on the south shores of Maui off Makena Road.
 The state park is open from 6:00 am to 6:00 pm and there is no entrance fee.

 Park terrain: Makena is mostly a beach park, comprised of 164 acres of glittering coastline separated by lava outcropping into two sections, referred to as “Big Beach” and “Little Beach.”
 Off Makena Road stands Pu’u Olai, a 360-foot dormant volcanic cinder cone rising.
 Often there is also a unique cloud covering, referred to as the “Makena Cloud,” which shelters a wide area from these two beaches across the Alalakeiki Channel to the neighboring island of Kaho’olawe.